 Customers are bombarded with emails from eCommerce brands everyday.
 It’s your job to have your emails stand out, have a high open rate and high click through rate to get them back on to your site.

 Creating personalized emails will make the customer feel as though you actually care about them and not just about getting them to buy your product.

 This is where I recommend looking for an email provider that has personalized options to place certain customer’s emails in segment groups.
 This way, you can create emails that personally reflect that customer’s last purchase choice.
 Here’s some ways to add personalization to your email.

 - Add first name greetings to email subjects

 - Personalized product recommendations based on last purchases

 Building Customer Trust Online Today

 I’m a formally educated corporate retail buyer, stylist, educator and boutique owner and I know the industry VERY well.
 I’ve worked in retail for my entire career.
 As a corporate buyer for nearly 15 years, managing over $500 million in annual revenue and thousands of products, I know what I’m talking.
 Now, it’s my turn to give back and teach you!
-Join the waitlist today!
+Apply to work with me today!